 A queen doesn’t need to prove that she is a queen, she simply owns it.
 If a queen went around telling everyone, “I am a queen,” and if she spent her days trying to convince anyone who would listen, she’d be cast a phony (not to mention she’d be giving up all sense of personal power).
 And so, does the same apply to all of us?
 The true me thinks so.

 The true me doesn’t want to convince others that she is a spiritual being because she already is spiritual.
-Her spirituality is something she holds so dearly, something that is so sacred to her that it really doesn’t need to preached or tainted by an idea or guidelines around what spirituality means because she already knows what it means to her.
+Her spirituality is something she holds so dearly, something that is so sacred to her that it really doesn’t need to preached or tainted by an idea or guidelines around what spirituality means because the true me already knows what it means.

-Then, is the claiming of these modern identities actually killing our true identities?
-Are people getting wrapped up and confused by the lure of these images that place them in a favorable light?
+And so, is the claiming of these modern identities actually killing our true identities?
+Are people getting wrapped up and confused by the lure of these images and ideas that place them in a favourable light?
 And does posting something on Instagram or Facebook, or declaring it repetitively out aloud, or adhering to it dogmatically day in and day out, make you more you?
 Or does it take you further away from the real you?